Common name: Sticky Everlasting

 Leaves narrow-oblanceolate to lanceolate or linear, mostly 1–8 cm long, 1–5 or rarely to 10 mm wide.

-Heads terminal on all branchlets, similarly scabrous to the stems, singly or up to 3 together, usually on peduncles to 15 cm long; heads 1–2 cm long, 2–3 cm diam.; involucral bracts scarious, opaque, laminas initially spreading, finally reflexed, the tips mucronate to lacerate; outermost bracts brownish yellow, intermediate bracts the longest, bright yellow.
+Heads terminal on all branchlets, similarly scabrous to the stems, singly or up to 3 together, usually on peduncles to 15 cm long; heads 1–2 cm long, 2–3 cm diam.; involucral bracts scarious, opaque, laminas initially spreading, finally reflexed, the tips mucronate to lacerate; outermost bracts brownish yellow, intermediate bracts the longest, bright yellow, acute with a claw that is multiveined.
 Florets yellow.

 Achenes oblong, 4-angled, c.
 2 mm long, glabrous; pappus of golden barbellate bristles.